Worst is over for winter storm that clobbered U.S. Midwest, D.C. and New England

 “But up north it’s going to stay cold,” Hayes said.

 Boston temperatures will creep up from the teens (Farhenheit) into the low 20s.
-Temperatures in Portland, Maine will top-out at 11 degrees Fahrenheit (minus 12 Celcius) as a core of Arctic air stays parked over New England, Hayes said.
+Temperatures in Portland, Maine will top-out at 11 degrees Fahrenheit (minus 12 Celsius) as a core of Arctic air stays parked over New England, Hayes said.

 “The worst is in Big Black River, Maine,” said Hayes.
-“It hit minus 20 (minus 29 Celcius) overnight.”
+“It hit minus 20 (minus 29 Celsius) overnight.”

 Reporting by Rich McKay in Atlanta; Editing by Peter Graff